cancey/avac/readme.txt

 # AVAC:
 Computing snow avalanches

-AVAC is a numerical code for simulating flowing avalanches using the ClawPack and GeoClaw libraries.
+AVAC is a numerical code for simulating flowing avalanches using the ClawPack and GeoClaw libraries (www.clawpack.org).
 It solves the two-dimensional Saint-Venant equations on an irregular topography (in a Cartesian frame).
 It uses the Coulomb or Voellmy empirical equation to describe flow resistance.

 It also includes additional modules for importing and exporting data:
 - Mathematica notebooks for preparing the input topographic data and transforming the output files into raster files and animations.